ayenzky/webriqpage-lanarkshirechamber/news/legend-in-your-own-lunchtime.md

 ---
 title: Legend In Your Own Lunchtime
 subtitle: Which Do You Want To Do?
-Write A Book Or Sell More Stuff
+Write A Book Or Sell More Stuff?
 banner: /img/liyol-crowdgrabber-fiona.jpg
 shortdesc: It was great to catch up again and thank you for all your help and support.
 cmsUserSlug: ""